Gibberlings3/Skills-and-Abilities/README.md

 **MISSILE WEAPONS:** This weapon class allows the character to use Slings, Darts, and Crossbows.
 Mages and Druids can choose this proficiency but are restricted to Slings and Darts.
 Thieves can choose this proficiency but are restricted to Slings, Darts, and Light Crossbows.
 Clerics can choose this proficiency but are restricted to Slings alone.

 **POLEARM:**  This weapon class allows the character to use Spears, Staffs, and Halberds.
 Druids can choose this class, but are restricted to Spears and Staffs only.
 Mages can choose this category, but are limited to the Staff alone.

-**CRITICAL STRIKER:**  This weapon style makes the character's critical hits more damaging.
-- Power Critical (1 slot): The character deals an additional +10 damage on critical hit with any weapon.
-- Improved Critical (2 slots): The character increases their critical threat range by 2.
-For example, a longsword that normally threatens a critical on a roll of 19-20 would now threaten a critical on a roll of 17-20.
-- Overwhelming Critical (3 slots): The character deals an additional +20 damage on critical hit with any weapon.

 **ARCHERY:**  This weapon style improves the character's use of ranged weaponry to include: Bows, Crossbows, Slings, and Darts.
 - Marksman (1 slot): The character gains a +2 bonus to damage rolls.